suika2engine/suika2-blog.github.io/_posts/2022-10-25-blog-post-title-from-file-name.md

 So, on behalf of the [Suika2 Development Team](https://github.com/suika2engine), welcome to my blog!
 Here I'll talk about updates and cool behind-the-scenes info that the Team share with me from time-to-time, I might even share some of my 'slice-of-life'!

-I look forward to hearing from you, and I hope you enjoy reading!
+I look forward to hearing from you, and I hope you enjoy reading about me, Suika2, and the Team!